Skip navigation

 3. Unusual Odors From Vents

 When your AC first starts up, it’s normal to smell a little dust burning off if the system hasn’t been used in a while.
 But persistent or foul odors are not normal.
 Musty smells could indicate mold or mildew in the ductwork or evaporator coil.
+It’s best to have unusual AC smells inspected before they lead to bigger problems.

 Burning smells might be a sign of electrical issues or overheating components.
 A professional tune-up can help identify and eliminate these odors—and protect your indoor air quality.